dabapps/django-readers/docs/reference/producers.md

 !!! note
     You shouldn't generally need to use this function directly, instead it would be called for you via a higher-level construct such as a [pair function](pairs.md) or a [spec](specs.md).

-Given an attribute name and a projector, return a producer which plucks the attribute off the instance, figures out whether it represents a single object or an iterable/queryset of objects, and applies the given [projector](projectors.md) to the related object or objects.
+Given an attribute name and a [projector](projectors.md), return a producer which plucks the attribute off the instance, figures out whether it represents a single object or an iterable/queryset of objects, and applies the given projector to the related object or objects.

 ## `producers.pk_list(name)` {: #pk_list}

 !!! note
     You shouldn't generally need to use this function directly, instead it would be called for you via a higher-level [pair function](pairs.md#pk_list).

-Given an attribute name (which should be a relationship field), return a producer which returns a list of the PK of each item in the relationship (or just a single PK if this is a to-one field, but this is an inefficient way of doing it).
+Given an attribute name (which should be a relationship field), return a producer which returns a flat list of the primary key of each item in the relationship (or just a single PK if this is a to-one field, but this is usually an inefficient way of doing it).